fkinos/ffkkinos.com/content/notes/fun_with_macros.md

 We first create a new symbol with *gensym*,
-*gensym* guarantees that this symbol will not be used ever again throughout our program, this is pretty useful to avoid name clashs between symbols we define, as the macro's author, and symbols the user defines and passes to our macro.
+*gensym* guarantees that this symbol will not be used ever again throughout our program, this is pretty useful to avoid name clashes between symbols we define, as the macro's author, and symbols the user defines and passes to our macro.

-Right after that we assign a new hash table to the symbol we generated and loop through the *body*.
+Right after that we assign a new hash table to the symbol we generated and loop through *body*.
-We loop through *body*, that should look something like this:
+*body* should look something like this:
 ```
 (:a 1 :b 2 :c 3 ...)
 ```
-Extracting those key-value pairs e.g *(:a 1)*, assign them to *key* and *value*, and finally set *key* to *value* on the hash table.
+Then we will extract those key-value pairs from *body* to get *(:a 1)*, *(:b 2)*, and so on.
+And finally set *key* to *value* on the hash table.

-Now we can use this syntax to create new hash tables:
+Now we can use the following syntax to create new hash tables:
 ```
 * (dict :a 1
         :b 2)